hartsick/hartsick.github.io/README.md

 bundle exec jekyll serve
 ```

+### Making a page

+Make a new file in the directory root, eg `<desired-path>.markdown`.
+For pages within directories place them in that directory, eg `resources/sf-green-volunteering.markdown`

 ### Making a blog post

 Make a new file in `./_posts` in format YYYY-MM-DD-this-is-a-title.md.
 Put contents in it.
 Consider editing it.
 Commit and push.